chrisemunt/mg_web/README.md

 A High speed web server extension for InterSystems Cache/IRIS and YottaDB.

 Chris Munt <cmunt@mgateway.com>
-31 July 2020, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)
+3 August 2020, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)

-* Current Release: Version: 1.0; Revision 2.
+* Current Release: Version: 1.0; Revision 3.
 * This is the first release and very much 'a work in progress'.
 Proceed with care!
 * [Release Notes](#RelNotes) can be found at the end of this document.